Death Certificate Translation

 If the death occurred abroad, then it must be registered in the country where it took place.
 A death certificate from overseas can then be obtained and be translated to English for registration in the UK through the Foreign and Commonwealth Office (FCO) Overseas Registration Unit.
 Copies of certificates relating to deaths occurring overseas can also be obtained from the said sources as long as they had been previously registered in the UK.

 A death certificate can be useful for many procedures, the most common being:

 - To deal with the property of a deceased

 - To access the deceased's will and testament

 - To access inheritance

 - To research the family history or genealogy

-In cases where the deceased's property spreads across various territories with different official languages, getting a multilingual version of the death certificate can be most useful.
-However, if your country doesn't issue one, we can help you with our multilingual certified translation service.
-Get in touch for a no obligation quote.
+In cases where the deceased's estate or assets are spread across various territories with different official languages, getting a multilingual version of the death certificate can be most useful.
+If the country you're dealing with doesn't issue one, we can help you with our multilingual certified translation service.